gongchat/gongchat.github.io/faq.md

 - **Gong has stopped working, what can I do to fix it?**

   Try deleting your `config.json` file from the location above.
-Warning, this will delete all your saved configurations such as themes and rooms.
+This will delete all your saved configurations such as themes and rooms.

 - **I found a bug, what should I do?**